BadIdeasBureau/scene-viewer/README.md

 # Compendium Scene Viewer

 Allows viewing of scene textures from within compendiums.
-CTRL+right click on a scene in a compendium will render its map image in a frame - this works for images, and for .mp4 or .webm video files (which will play muted - an option will be added in a future update to let them play with sound).
+Adds an option to view the scene image to the right click context menu for scenes in a compendium (only Scenes compendiums for now - does not function for Adventures yet)
 Includes a loading popup (which doesn't do anything, but makes it clear that the module is doing something if the image is taking a while to load).
-Does not show tiles, tokens, or lighting on the scene.
+Only shows the background image, does not show tiles, tokens, or lighting on the scene.

 ## Attribution

-Original code by Zeel (MultiMediaViewer, and the default ctrl+right click behaviour) used under MIT license (and with permission).
+Original code by Zeel (MultiMediaViewer) used under MIT license (and with permission).
 Tweaked slightly by me.